SuperuserLabs/thankful/README.md

 ## Thank you

  - Flattr and Flattr Plus, for bringing some good ideas to the table.
+ - Patreon, for the immense success you've had with recurring payments, turning donations into sustainable income for creators.
  - Bitcoin, for bringing cryptocurrency to the world, enabling Thankful to work well.